yamiSukehiro2907/Http_server/ReadME.md

   request limits.
 - **📊 Comprehensive Logging**: Detailed, timestamped logs for all server activities, managed by a dedicated `Logger` class.
+- **🧪 Interactive Test Suite**: Built-in web interface for testing all server endpoints and features.

 ---